Adaptive patch foraging in deep reinforcement learning agents: Introduction

 Patch foraging is especially feasible to study computationally given that it has a known optimal solution---the marginal value theorem \citep[MVT;][]{charnov1976optimal}.
 In short, the MVT states that the optimal solution is to cease foraging within a patch and begin traveling toward a new patch when the reward rate of the current patch drops below the average reward rate of the environment.
 Foraging is so important to the survival of biological agents that theorists argue that the foraging behavior of animals is not only adaptive, but approaches this MVT optimal behavior in natural environments because of strong selective pressures \citep{charnov2006optimal, pearson2014decision, stephens2019foraging}.
 Many animals, including humans, have been shown to behave optimally in patch foraging tasks in the wild and in the laboratory.
 For example, human mushroom foragers \citep{pacheco2019nahua}, rodents \citep{lottem2018activation, vertechi2020inference}, and birds, fish, and bees \citep{cowie1977optimal, krebs1974hunting, stephens2019foraging} all behave consistent with the MVT solution of optimal patch foraging \citep[although many examples of suboptimal patch over-staying exist; see][]{nonacs2001state}.

-However, the optimal patch foraging solution may be difficult to discover given current techniques in deep reinforcement learning.
+However, the optimal patch foraging solution may be difficult to discover using many frequently used deep reinforcement learning approaches.
 The MVT dictates a comparison between the long-run average reward rate of the environment with the instantaneous reward rate of the current patch.
 This value comparison requires multiscale temporal resolutions, both local and global, which can be difficult to represent using model-free reinforcement learning, but are seen in animal cognition and neural dynamics \citep{badman2020multiscale}.
 Further, model-free reinforcement learning potentially requires significant temporal exploration involved with the trial-and-error learning of leaving patches at different depletion times.
-Patch leaving times, movement policies, and changes in the resource-richness of the environment additionally impact the average reward rate of the environment for an agent, which can create a non-stationary equilibrium.
+Finally, changes in the resource-richness of the environment or the agent's movement time between patches impact the optimal patch time, as prescribed by the MVT.